 This article will explain how insulin pumps work, and will also look at the advantages and drawbacks of these devices.

-An insulin pump is intended to act like a human pancreas outside the body.
+An insulin pump is intended to imitate the functions of a human pancreas.
 Your pancreas releases insulin in response to changes in your blood sugar level.
 But when you have diabetes, your body doesn’t release insulin or use it properly.
 As a result, you have to find another way to get the insulin you need.

 Insulin pumps work by delivering a basal, or set, rate of insulin through a tube called a cannula.
 The cannula is inserted just under the top layer of your skin.
 Your doctor will work with you to determine the amount of insulin you need each day.